ropensci/europepmc/cran-comments.md

 Status: OK

+Win-Builder:

 The win-builder send one NOTE about possibly mis-spelled words in DESCRIPTION, which are, in fact, correctly spelled.

+Win-builder R version 3.3.3 (2017-03-06) notes about (possibly) invalid URLs, which, in fact, are valid.

 ## Reverse dependencies